 - In the next window, tap on the search bar to find, search and add the English (US) keyboard.

-Select the English language by tapping on it to reveal a new page with various types of English keyboard layouts to choose from, like QWERTY or QWERTZ.
+- A new page will be revealed with various types of English keyboard layouts to choose from, such as QWERTY or QWERTZ.

-Now you can tap on the two sections of the keyboard to type in Morse signals.
-These signals will then be converted into alphabets and numbers, which will be displayed at the top of the app in the suggestion bar.
-You can type out entire sentences in this fashion.
+These signals will then be converted into letters and numbers, which will be displayed at the top of the app in the suggestion bar.
+You can type entire sentences in this fashion.

 Customizing the Keyboard

 You can further customize the Morse code keyboard by going back to “System -> Languages -> Input.”
 Tap on “Virtual Keyboard -> Gboard -> the Language of your choice -> Morse Code.”

 Scroll down the page to see a list of customization options which include: